tsipkens/aubos/README.md

 This codebase is broken up into a series of packages:

-1. The **transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al.
+1. The **transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. This presents the mathematical basis for the kernels derived subsequently.
-2. The **kernel** package includes functions to generate the typical forward and inverse operators for solving the Abel problem.
+2. The **kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/NRAP-type operators.
-3. The **tools** package contains miscellaneous functions to aid in analysis.
-This includes a text-based toolbar function attributed to @sgrauer.
+3. The **tools** package contains miscellaneous functions to aid in analysis, e.g., text-based toolbar function.
-4. The **regularization** package contains tools to help during inversion, such as generating prior covariance matrices.
+4. The **regularization** package contains tools to help during inversion, such as generating prior covariance matrices (e.g., for Tikhonov regularization).

 This codebase also contains three classes: